Wu-Zhe/future-engineer-and-applied-researcher/README.md

 We should stop measuring juniors primarily by experiments run, code shipped, or papers implemented, and start deliberately training "problem → loop → evidence → decision" ownership.

 **Preserve your own learning loop.
-Use AI aggressively, but don't outsource understanding.
+Use AI aggressively, but don't outsource understanding and critical thinking.
 Predict before asking, inspect failures, explain solutions from first principles, and occasionally solve important problems yourself.**